storswiftlabs/eth-inscription-protocol/indexer/README.md

-## NexusDAO Indexer (proof of concept)
+## Swift Indexer (proof of concept)

-This repository show cases consumption of an NexsuDAO Substreams and saving it to a database using Diesel.
+This repository show cases consumption of an Swift Substreams and saving it to a database using Diesel.

 ## Requirements